IrfanBaqui/apijam/Labs/Appendix/API Security - Securing APIs with OAuth -3-legged/README.md

 	Windows users, refer this [link](https://support.microsoft.com/en-us/kb/191239), or use this [link](https://www.base64encode.org/) to generate the value.

 * Copy the URL for oauth API proxy.
+(Can be found by selecting the OAuth proxy and viewing the Overview tab

 	![image alt text](./media/image_22.png)